 Of course when ranger came out with the new ink colors, I had to grab some.
 This is a nice shade of blue that's going to make your projects even nicer because of the larger variety choices of mixing-and-matching within the gorgeous array of color palettes.
 Beautiful enhancements to any project.
 They're the best- tried-and-true every time, and a beloved fave of so many!

-Used in this card: ~Winter Wishes
+Used in this project: ~Winter Wishes

 Yeah, that kind of blue (depending on where you live, of course).
 Sky blue and water blue and glass blue (like the popular mason jar stamps).
 It blends with just about every blue I have, goes with Milled Lavender, Shaded Lilac, Victorian Velvet, and more.
 Even if you aren't a light blue person this is a color to consider because it makes really good blended backgrounds.
 Tumbled Glass is light enough to still stay "white" bright so other colors pop out.
 While not a primary, I still recommend this stamp pad for beginning collectors.